 As employees of both large and small businesses, we have experienced a variety of work places.
-While Lynette was primary care-giver and educator for our children, the last job I had was with a $30m sales group.
+While Lynette was the primary care giver and educator for our children, the last job I had was with a $30m sales group.
 My boss was the best boss I ever had.
-There were a multitude of tributes when a car hit his bicycle recently, kiiling him.
+There were a multitude of tributes when a car hit his bicycle recently, killing him.
 He didn't always say yes - he'd say yes, no, or see me tomorrow (rarely longer).

 One of my partners introduced me to the concept that business should so much more than just a means of making money.
 All businesses have to make money, but if they are to be truly successful, they make the people in them (stakeholders - owners, staff, customers and suppliers) better off.
 While better off includes money, and it includes so much more.
 The weight applied to each area will be different for each person - and even the same person over time.